 In January 2002, the Company made open market purchases of \$32.5 million principal amount of high yield debt securities for which it paid \$4.4 million in cash.
 In particular, the following high yield debt securities were purchased: \$21.5 million principal amount of the January 1999 Senior Notes and \$11.0 million principal amount of the October 1999 Senior Notes.
-These transactions resulted in an extraordinary gain of \$27.3 million, or \$0.43 per basic and diluted share, slightly offset by the write-off of related deferred financing costs.
+These transactions resulted in an extraordinary gain of \$27.3 million, net of the write-off of related deferred financing costs, or \$0.42 per basic and diluted share.